pmdjdias/ua_infovis/VTK/Lesson_03/README.md

 # Use of callbacks for interaction
 An important feature of VTK is the possibility to define Callback functions making it possible to associate to an object a "callback" function to be executed whenever a given event occurs.
 The association between the function and the event is done using an observer.
-Add the following function in the cone with interaction example (see lesson 02)
+Add the following function in the cone with interaction example (cone.py in lesson 02)

 ``` html
 ##############################